softhlon-learning/learning-platform/content/java/sections/10-generics/lectures/00-generics-overview/speech.md

 Type Safety at Compile Time:
     With generics, you can spot type mismatches before your code even runs.
 For instance, if you're making a list meant strictly for strings, generics will enforce this rule, ensuring only String objects get in.
-This heads off any ClassCastException surprises during runtime.
+This heads off any Class Cast Exception surprises during runtime.
    Imagine you're building a container that only holds apples.
 With generics, if you try to put an orange in there, the compiler stops you right away, keeping your code error-free before it even runs.